Guide to Study Abroad

-Given that the program is a unit of OVPIA (who receives daily alerts from countries all over the world), the IUHPFL is well informed about any safety issues in the four countries in which programs take place.
+Given that the program is a unit of OVPIA (who receives daily alerts from countries all over the world), the IUHPFL is well informed about any safety issues in the six countries in which programs take place.
 Additionally, the Managing Director for the program frequently makes site visits to all program sites to review the location and meet with personnel including host families.

 With the exception of overnight excursions, students stay with their host families through the entire program duration.
 Host families are selected and matched individually to achieve the best possible arrangement for each student.
 All host families are required to follow the IUHPFL host family guidelines and provide a nurturing home environment.

 Students and their guardians commit to a significant financial investment when participating in the IUHPFL.
 However, comparing the IUHPFL to other study abroad programs demonstrates how much more the IUHPFL offers in terms of quality of instruction, duration, depth of immersion and longterm investment.

 Students and guardians reap benefits from having participated in the IUHPFL that, according to many older alumni, last a lifetime.

 - On average, an IUHPFL alum tests into the fifth semester of his/her foreign language at Indiana University, Bloomington, bypassing up to 6 credit hours*!

 - IUHPFL alumni typically receive college grants and scholarships